colll78/cardano-lightning/docs/design/bl.md

 ## BLN Channels 101

-The motive of a Lightning style L2 solution, that is orders of magnitude cheaper and faster than L1 is shared by both chains.
-Bitcoin fees vary, but can be
+BLN offers transactions that are orders of magnitude cheaper and faster than L1 is shared by both chains.
+Bitcoin fees vary, but can be <1$.
-<1$.
-Cardano fees are generally lower and much more predictable, often <.2$.

 ## The Contract

-> TODO: Rephrase that to a general BLN contrat overview.
+> TODO: Rephrase that to a general BLN contract overview.
 Originally This was in
 > "# The Lock" section by @waalge

 BL uses a 2-of-2 multisig script to lock funds on the Bitcoin ledger -